Download marketplace items from Azure to Azure Stack

 - A disconnected or partially connected scenario - requires you to access the Internet using the Marketplace syndication tool to download Marketplace items.
 Then, you transfer your downloads to your disconnected Azure Stack installation.
 This scenario uses PowerShell.

-See Azure Marketplace items for Azure Stack for a list of the marketplace items you can download.
+See Azure Marketplace items for Azure Stack for a complete list of the marketplace items you can download.
+See the Azure Stack Marketplace changes article for a list of recent additions, deletions, and updates to the Azure Stack Marketplace.

-If Azure Stack connects to the internet, you can use the admin portal to download marketplace items.
+If Azure Stack connects to the internet, you can use the administrator portal to download marketplace items.

 Your Azure Stack deployment must have internet connectivity, and be registered with Azure.